cgarciae/treex/docs/user-guide/state-management.md

         )
         ...
 ```
+As you the the `opt_state` contains the Optax's optimizer state and is update inplace on every call to `update`.

 ## What is the catch?
 <!-- TODO: Add a list of rules to follow around jitted functions -->
 State management is one of the most challenging things in JAX because of its functional nature, however here it seems effortless.
 What is the catch?
 As always there are trade-offs to consider:

-* The Pytree approach requires the user to be aware that if a Module is stateful it should propagate its state as output to jitted functions, on the other hand implementation and usage if very simple.
+* The Pytree approach requires the user to be aware that if a Module is stateful it should propagate its state by having mutated object be outputs of jitted functions, on the other hand implementation and usage if very simple.
 * Frameworks like Flax and Haiku are more explicit as to when state is updated but introduce a lot of complexity to do so.

-A standard solution to this problem is: **always output the Module to merge its state**.
+A standard solution to this problem is: **always output the Module to update its state**.
 For example, a typical loss function that contains a stateful model would look like this:

 ```python
 @partial(jax.value_and_grad, has_aux=True)